Sustainable Fall Cleanup

 Our crew will be shredding leaves with an electric shredder this year, where necessary, and putting those recycled leaves back into your garden beds as light, nutritious mulch!

-Mow the leaves into your lawn when 20% or less of your grass has leaves on it (as pictured here).
+Mow the leaves into your lawn when they cover around 20-40% of the grass.
 Do not allow the leaves to pile up more than this, as it will not be practical to mow that many leaves into the lawn at once.

 Photo: Sam Bauer